 Introduction:

 Even when you are out of the hospital, you still need to take things slow.
 On your first day back to sports, you need to go and talk to your coach and explain what happened.
 You don't have to go into detail but just say that you had surgery, and will need to take things slow and easy for a bit.
 Your coach needs to understand that your health is very important and that you need to do this because it is the safest and best way to get you back to 100%.
-If your coach does not listen or does not want to help, you have to go talk to someone with authority, your parents, the Athletic Director, maybe another coach or teacher.
+If your coach does not listen or does not want to help, you have to go talk to someone with authority--like your parents, the Athletic Director, maybe another coach or teacher.
 You should not have to be forced to do something that you do not feel comfortable doing and are not allowed to do.

 My personal story: